liamencabo/Student-Data-Base-Management-System/README.md

-# Student-Data-Base-Management-System
+# Student-DataBase-Management-System

-This is a Database project that stores data of students information such as the student's name, address, and other important other information used for storing data.
-Allows a better grasp in learning SQL with the addition of Python for this particular project.
+Project - This is a DataBase Management System that collects and stores collected data on students such as their name, address, and other pieces of information that is needed to be stored.

+Besides being able to work with and have a better understanding of SQL, this project also allows the conjuction of working with Python and Database Management.